Eyeglass All Product Installation and Upgrade Guides Publication

 In addition to the Configuration Replication Jobs, Failover Readiness Jobs are created between replicating clusters that monitor the configuration and readiness of Access Zones.

-Note: These jobs are disabled by default (see admin guide on how to change default to enable via the CLI).
-Once enabled they will raise alarms if all configuration for Access Zones is not created or prerequisites completed.
+InformationNote: These jobs are disabled by default (see admin guide on how to change the default to enable via the CLI).
+Once enabled, they will raise alarms if all configuration for Access Zones is not created or prerequisites are completed

 Prerequisite for Enabling Configuration Replication

-1. If you have an Active - Active Replication Topology (for data), confirm that you do not have an unsupported share or nfs alias environment described in the diagram below:
+1. If you have an Active - Active Replication Topology (for data), confirm that you do not have an unsupported share or NFS alias environment described in the diagram below:

 Hot Hot Un supported.png